tjschuck/rake-compiler-dev-box/README.md

 That's it!
 Go grab a cup of coffee, though -- it can take a couple of minutes to build the first time.

-### Increase Default CPU and Memory Settings
+### VM CPU and RAM Settings

 The base image (`hashicorp/precise64`) has **2** CPUs and **384** MB of RAM by default.
 However, the VM will run compilers and compilers require a lot of resources.
+Because of that we increased CPU count to **4** and RAM size to **1024** MB in `Vagrantfile` for VirtualBox users.
+Feel free to adjust these parameters.
 If you can allocate more resources of your computer to the virtual machine, it is recommended to do so.

+If you use some other virtualization software, you should be able to adjust the settings manually.
 Run:

     $ vagrant halt